alexkander/loopback-disable-all-remote-methods-mixin/README.md

 https://github.com/arondn2/loopback-disable-all-remote-methods-mixin/issues

 Also, you can report the orthographic errors in the READMEs files or comments.
-Sorry for that, I do not speak English.
+Sorry for that, English is not my main language.

 ## Tests